01mf02/jq-lang-spec/spec.typ

 )) <tab:eval-semantics>

 The evaluation semantics are given in @tab:eval-semantics.
-Let us discuss the filters in detail:
+Let us discuss its different cases:

 - "$.$": Returns its input value.
 This is the identity filter.
 - $n$ or $s$: Returns the value corresponding to the number $n$ or string $s$.